-WASHINGTON (AP) -- Jennifer Lopez says Latinos in the United States are starting to realize their power in politics and media, and that makes the timing good for her latest undertaking: Lobbying for greater diversity in TV programming.
+WASHINGTON (AP) — Jennifer Lopez says Latinos in the United States are starting to realize their power in politics and media, making the timing good for her latest undertaking: lobbying for greater diversity in TV programming.

 The entertainer spoke Wednesday at the Cable Show, a communications convention, ahead of new programming set to launch July 18 on the NUVOtv network.
 Lopez serves as chief creative officer of the English-language Latino channel.

-Lopez said working behind the scenes is just— if not more— rewarding than performing.
+Lopez said that working behind the scenes is just as rewarding as performing, if not more.

 The actress-singer-dancer said these are exciting times across the board for Latinos.

 "There's a big revolution going on, it's like a media and cultural revolution of Latinos here in the United States," she said.
 "We're realizing our power.
 We're realizing that we matter here.
-You know, we're not just, you know, the guys working behind the scenes in the kitchens and as a plumber.
-You know what I mean.
-We really have influence.
-We're really growing as a community and we've come into a place where we deserve to be considered and served and catered to and that's an exciting thing for Latinos right now."
+You know, we're not just, you know, the guys working behind the scenes in the kitchens and as a plumber."

-Lopez was meeting later Wednesday with the Congressional Hispanic Caucus, the National Council of La Raza and Senators Harry Reid and Bob Menendez.
+Lopez was meeting later Wednesday with the Congressional Hispanic Caucus, the National Council of La Raza and Sens.
+Harry Reid, D-Nev., and Bob Menendez, D-N.J.

 She said businesses are getting on board too because of the tremendous buying power of Latinos, which is why she is also the creative chief officer of the Viva Movil brand for Verizon.
 The entertainer is opening a chain of 15 cell phone stores with bilingual staffers starting this month to cater to the Hispanic market.

-While Lopez continues to undertake creative ventures, she said she will never stop performing.
+While Lopez, 43, continues to undertake creative ventures, she said she will never stop performing.

-Lopez said many major actresses in Hollywood right now are in their 40s and in the prime of the careers including Jennifer Aniston, Sandra Bullock, Julia Roberts and Halle Berry.
+Lopez said many major actresses in Hollywood are in their 40s and in the prime of the careers including Jennifer Aniston, Sandra Bullock, Julia Roberts and Halle Berry.

 "It's a new day for women, it's a new day for Latinos, it's a new day," she said.